Woman charged with murder in slaying of off-duty officer - WHIZ News

 CLEVELAND, Ohio (AP) — A woman has been charged with aggravated murder in the slaying of an off-duty Cleveland police officer gunned down during a parking lot carjacking, authorities said.

-Cleveland police on Sunday announced the charge against Tamara McLoyd in Friday’s shooting death of 25-year-old Officer Shane Bartek at an apartment building on Cleveland’s west side.
+Cleveland police announced the charge Sunday against 18-year-old Tamara McLoyd in Friday’s shooting death of 25-year-old Officer Shane Bartek at an apartment building on Cleveland’s west side.
 Police on Saturday announced multiple arrests in the slaying of Bartek, who was approached in the lot and shot twice during a struggle.

 Bartek was pronounced dead at Fairview Hospital.
 The carjacker fled in the officer’s vehicle, which was tracked down in suburban Euclid and one person arrested at that time, police said.